Halfway Houses in Birmingham, AL

 • Accepts cash or self-payment

-• Motivational interviewing, brief intervention and relapse prevention treatment
+• Motivational interviewing, relapse prevention and brief intervention services

 • Adult men